How This Baker Lost 113 Pounds* Without Giving Up Homemade Cookies

 Yearning to set a good example for my kids, I joined WW in January 2018.
 I never weighed myself at home, so when I stepped on the scale for a Wellness Check-in before my first WW Workshop, I was shocked by the number I saw.
 During the same Studio visit, my WW Coach said something that resonated: “If hunger isn’t the problem, food isn’t the answer.”

 Right away, I started being more mindful of my hunger signals.
 Before I snacked out of boredom, I’d ask myself, “Am I really hungry?”
 When the answer was “no,” I’d reach for a book instead of a bite.

-I also stocked up foods like eggs, fruits, and vegetables, the ZeroPoint foods you don’t have to track or measure on the current WW program.
+I also stocked up foods like eggs, fruits, and vegetables, the ZeroPoint foods on my individualized ZeroPoint foods list.
 Every morning, I’d make a spinach omelette for breakfast.
 I’d prep for weekday lunches on the weekend by preparing a whole package of boneless skinless chicken breasts to add to salads later on.
 After only a few days, I began feeling better about my body, which motivated me even more.